-These subregional integration mechanisms and initiatives include the Southern Common Market (MERCOSUR), through its Working Group on Health (SGT-11) in charge of the Intergovernmental Commission for the International Health Regulations (CIRSI); the Andean Community (CAN), through the Andean Network for Epidemiological Surveillance (RAVE) coordinated by the Andean Regional Health Agency-Hipólito Unanue Agreement (ORAS-CONHU); the Union of South American Countries (UNASUR), through its Technical Working Group for Surveillance and Response (GTVR); the Central American Integration System (SICA), through the Executive Secretariat of the Council of Central American Health Ministers (SE-COMISCA); and the Caribbean Community (CARICOM), though the PAHO/WHO's Caribbean Epidemiology Centre (CAREC).
+These subregional integration mechanisms and initiatives include the Southern Common Market (MERCOSUR), through its Working Group on Health (SGT-11) in charge of the Intergovernmental Commission for the International Health Regulations (CIRSI); the Andean Community (CAN), through the Andean Network for Epidemiological Surveillance (RAVE) coordinated by the Andean Regional Health Agency-Hipólito Unanue Agreement (ORAS-CONHU); the Union of South American Countries (UNASUR), through its Technical Working Group for Surveillance and Response (GTVR); the Central America Integration System (SICA), through the Executive Secretariat of the Council of Central American Health Ministers (SE-COMISCA); and the Caribbean Community (CARICOM), though the PAHO/WHO's Caribbean Epidemiology Centre (CAREC).

-- 5. Although the implementation of the IHR is reflected in the programmatic and strategic documents of the subregional initiatives, and is supported by PAHO/WHO through dedicated subregional work plans,3 the diverse governance mechanisms, organizational structures, and technical expertise of the subregional initiatives continue to be characterized by lack of clarity as for their roles and responsibilities vis-à-vis the IHR.
+- 5. Although the implementation of the IHR is reflected in the programmatic and strategic documents of the subregional initiatives and is supported by PAHO/WHO through dedicated subregional work plans,3 the diverse governance mechanisms, organizational structures, and technical expertise of the subregional initiatives continue to be characterized by lack of clarity as to their roles and responsibilities vis-à-vis the IHR.
 These, among others, include: the perception that subregional initiatives can be delegated responsibilities that are States Parties' prerogatives (e.g. management of public health events of potential international concern); being driven by the agendas of donors that is resulting in the diversion of attention from the implementation of National IHR Action Plans; sub-optimally exploiting their potential to secure political commitment and intersectoral coordination needed for the implementation of the National IHR Action Plans. - 6.
 Mechanisms to maximize the contribution of existing networks for technical cooperation need to be further explored and developed by the Organization.
 The results of such an evaluation should be used by national authorities to strengthen existing efforts.4 - 7.
-PAHO/WHO and the International Civil Aviation Organization (ICAO) have conducted joint assessments of international airports in 15 countries of the Region, as part of the Cooperative Arrangement for the Prevention of Spread of Communicable Disease through Air Travel (CAPSCA).5 - 8.
-As a result of PAHO's partnership with the International Atomic Energy Agency (IAEA), a unique project will be launched in June 2012 to strengthen national
+PAHO/WHO and the International Civil Aviation Organization (ICAO) have conducted joint assessments of international airports in 15 countries of the Region, as part of the Cooperative Arrangement for the Prevention of Spread of Communicable Disease through Air Travel (CAPSCA).5